JoshuaOrtegaAWS/Cloud-Journey/README.md

 **Contact/Connect*
 - LinkedIn: https://www.linkedin.com/in/joshua-ortega-594392344/
-- Note: If you are hiring for junior cloud/security roles, I will be documenting my progress every week!
+- Note: If you are hiring for junior cloud/security roles, I will be documenting my progress every week.